susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 *Note:* If you did the Stata part of this lab using Splashtop, you cannot use git directly.
 Instead, you'll need to copy all the files listed above from the Splashtop computer back to your own computer that you're using for the R part of the analysis.
 Once they are on your computer, you can stage, commit, and add them to git.

+When you are done, close Stata.
+It will tell you the data in memory has changed and ask you if you want to save.
+Say no and Stata will close. (*Note:* Since our goal is reproducibility, we will never be saving data on exit.
+If we want to save a data set we've modified, we'll use code to save it so we know *exactly* what is being saved.)

 ## Running a regression in R

 ### Step 1